netxms/netxms-doc/admin/quickstart.rst

 CPU usage
 ---------

-Add CPU usage metric from agent parameters:
+Add CPU usage metric from agent metrics:

   1. Check that as origin is selected |product_name| Agent.
   2. Click on :guilabel:`Select` button